 Information on age, gender, body mass index, smoking/alcohol drinking habits, severity of the acute phase of COVID-19, viral variants, history of COVID vaccination, clinical symptoms of long COVID, and results of ST were obtained from medical records.

-In the active standing test, an individual lies supine for 5 minutes during which time their baseline blood pressure and HR were measured, and then stands up actively for 10 minutes.
-The monitoring of systolic and diastolic blood pressures and HR was conducted every two minutes for up to 10 minutes in a standing position.
-Symptoms such as fatigue, nausea, lightheadedness, shortness of breath, headache, pain, and impaired concentration were recorded while the individuals were supine and standing.
-The increase in HR from the basal HR of 30 beats per minute (bpm) or more, the increase to 120 bpm or more over the same period, and the decrease in systolic blood pressure of 25 mmHg or more were all considered positive indicators for the ST.
+In the active standing test, an individual lies supine for 5 minutes during which time their baseline blood pressure and heart rate (HR) are measured, and then stands up actively for 10 minutes.
+The monitoring of systolic and diastolic blood pressures and HR is conducted every two minutes for up to 10 minutes in a standing position.
+Symptoms such as fatigue, nausea, lightheadedness, shortness of breath, headache, pain, and impaired concentration are recorded while the individuals are supine and standing.
+The increase in HR from the basal HR of 30 beats per minute (bpm) or more, the increase to 120 bpm or more over the same period, and the decrease in systolic blood pressure of 25 mmHg or more are all considered positive indicators for the ST.

 Results